Thomas Jefferson University Hospital Named 16th on

 In the regional rankings, Thomas Jefferson University Hospitals, Inc., ranked 2nd in the Philadelphia metro area and 3rd in Pennsylvania.
 Abington Hospital ranked 11th in the Philadelphia region and 18th in the state.

 “To be named as one of the sixteen best hospitals in the United States is an honor and recognition that underscores not only the increasing national reputation of Jefferson but the amazing work of our doctors, nurses and dedicated employees,” said Stephen K. Klasko, President and CEO, Thomas Jefferson University and Jefferson Health.
-“In a city where there are so many great institutions, the fact that we are ranked highest in the Philadelphia area in ophthalmology, orthopedic surgery, and ear, nose and throat care is a testament to those people and our creative partnerships with world class organizations such as Wills Eye, Rothman Institute and The Philadelphia Hand Center.”
+“In a city where there are so many great institutions, the fact that we are ranked highest in the Philadelphia area in ophthalmology, orthopedic surgery, and ear, nose and throat care is a testament to those people and our creative partnerships with world class organizations such as Wills Eye, Rothman Institute and The Philadelphia Hand to Shoulder Center.”

 U.S. News & World Report ranked 11 Thomas Jefferson University Hospital specialties among the nation’s best: